 - Employers.
 Large companies may offer down payment assistance to help recruit or keep employees in a particular area.

 - Industry-specific programs.
-Employees in specific professions, such as law enforcement, military, educators and health care professionals may qualify for DPA programs geared specifically toward them.
+Employees in specific professions, such as law enforcement, the military, education and health care may qualify for DPA programs geared specifically toward them.
 Some options include:

 - Good Neighbor Next Door.
-Law enforcement officers, K-12 teachers, firefighters and emergency medical professionals can buy homes at up to a 50% discount under this HUD first-time homebuyer program.
-Buyers must agree to live in the home for at least 36 months to avoid having to pay the assistance back.
+Law enforcement officers, K-12 teachers, firefighters and emergency medical professionals can buy homes at up to a 50% discount under this program.
+The catch: Buyers must live in the home for at least 36 months to avoid having to pay the assistance back.

 - Teacher Next Door.
-Educators can get a $6,000 grant or DPA of up to $10,681.
+Educators can get up to an $8,000 grant or down payment assistance of up to $10,681.
 Most closing costs are covered for eligible buyers.

 - Nurse Next Door.
 Medical staff, nurses and health care support employees may be eligible for grants and DPA at terms similar to the Teacher Next Door program.

 - Nonprofit housing agencies.
-Habitat for Humanity and NeighborWorks are examples of nonprofits that may offer help with a down payment.
+Habitat for Humanity and NeighborWorks are examples of nonprofits that provide assistance money.
 They generally assist low- to moderate-income families trying to buy their first home.

 - First mortgage programs through banks.
 You must choose a bank approved by your state’s housing finance agency for your first mortgage.
 Not all lenders are DPA-approved.
 Ask your lender if they participate in down payment assistance programs before you get preapproved.